mozilla/Jisort/README.md

 ## Contribute

-Community contributions have played a large role in the development of Jisort!
-If you're interested in contributing, check out our helpful guide [here](CONTRIBUTE.mD).
+Community contributions have played an important role in the development of Jisort!
+If you're interesting in contributing, check out our helpful guide and come say hello in our [chat room](https://chat.mozillafoundation.org).

 ## License

 Jisort! is licensed under [Mozilla Public License 2.0](LICENSE.md)

 Have questions about Mozilla Public License 2.0?
-Check out the frequently asked questions [here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).
+Check out the [FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).